nicmak/ResourceWall/README.md

 In-progress project, where it will be able to look for description, title, and image tags from HTML sources from URLs that have been inputted into the application.

+Javascript with JQuery, along with PostgreSQL were implemented.

 ## Project Setup

 1. Create your own empty repo on GitHub